yrsong15/CellSociety/doc/DESIGN.md

 + **Species**
 	* Subclasses that represent different states of the cell, as well as the algorithms that are in charge of how each cell responds given its current state & surroundings
 	* Interacts with neighbors based on its status at the given point in time
+	* Different kinds of species will extend from the Species superclass and could have different characteristics.
+In other words, the structure will be open to extension.
+On the other hand, it will be closed to changes in algorithms.
+For example, different ways of defining satisfaction of a species should not lead to code changes in other classes.
+The other classes should follow the same open closed principle.